Multi-objective optimisation via the R2 utilities: Optimisation problem

 \begin{assumption} [Utility estimate concentration] Consider an objective function $f: \mathbb{X} \rightarrow \mathbb{R}^M$, an R2 utility $U: \mathbb{B}(\mathbb{R}^M) \rightarrow \mathbb{R}$, a surrogate model $p(\hat{f}|\mathcal{D}_n)$ and a family of adjustment functions $\{\mathcal{A}_{\delta}: \mathbb{X} \rightarrow \mathbb{R}_{\geq 0}: \delta \in (0, 1)\}$.
 For any $\delta \in (0, 1)$, we assume that the following inequality holds with probability $1-\delta$:

 for all inputs $\mathbf{x} \in \mathbb{X}$. \end{assumption}

 \begin{remark} Note that the family of EUI acquisition functions is a subset of the family of AEUI acquisition functions.
-Explicitly, to recover the EUI acquisition policy, we can just set the adjustment function to be any constant function that satisfies \cref{ass:concentration}. \end{remark}
+More explicitly, to recover the EUI acquisition policy, we can simply set the adjustment function to be any constant function that satisfies \cref{ass:concentration}. \end{remark}

-\begin{remark} [Batch optimisation] All of the results that we develop in this section can easily be extended to the batch optimisation setting, where we pick multiple points at a time instead of just one.
-Precisely, for the batch setting, we would consider the batch AEUI acquisition function
+\begin{remark} [Batch optimisation] All of the results that we develop in this section can easily be extended to the batch optimisation setting, where we pick multiple points at a time rather than just one.
+More precisely, for the batch setting, we would consider the batch AEUI acquisition function

 where $X \in \mathbb{X}^q$ is a batch of $q > 0$ inputs and $\mathcal{A}_\delta(X| \mathcal{D}_n)$ is the adjustment term that satisfies the batch analogue of the concentration inequality described in \cref{ass:concentration}.
 For ease of exposition, we have intentionally focussed our discussion on only the sequential setting. \end{remark}